Department: Clinical Science and Services

 Research Centres: RVC Animal Welfare Science and Ethics

-Sarah graduated from the University of Bristol with a BSc in Animal Behaviour and Welfare.
+Sarah's background is in animal behaviour and welfare, she graduated from the University of Bristol with a BSc in Animal Behaviour and Welfare.
 Following this Sarah undertook a Clinical Behaviour Training Residency and a Masters by Research both at Bristol University.
 During this time she also helped on a variety of research projects within Bristol's Animal Welfare and Behaviour group.
-Before coming to RVC in 2017, Sarah worked at Battersea Dogs and Cats Home as a Canine Behaviourist and Training Advisor.

-Sarah's MSc by Research looked into an association between abnormal repetitive behaviours and learning ability in dogs, using a reversal learning task.
+Previously, Sarah has worked as a research assistant with the canine epilepsy research team looking into an association between idiopathic epilepsy and anxiety, using behavioural and physiological measures, as well as helping with various other projects.
+Prior to this, Sarah's MSc by Research looked into an association between abnormal repetitive behaviours and learning ability in dogs, using a reversal learning task.